 - Continue up the steep trail by the falls and hike mostly uphill back to Panthertown Valley Trail (about 1/2-mile past Wilderness Falls).
 This is a narrow trail that is difficult to follow at times - watch for occasionally green blazes, mostly uphill.

 - Turn left on Panthertown Valley Trail to return to your car.

-- Save JPEG of full map to your phone.
+- Save JPEG of the full map to your phone.
 Download a PDF of trails map.